zama-ai/concrete-core/concrete-core/docs/how_to/testing_backends.md

 ## Add the test in `concrete-core-test`

 Now, let's add our test in `concrete-core-test`.
-Let's first edit the `Cargo.toml` to add a dependency to our `fhe_gpu` crate, and a GPU feature:
+Let's first edit the `Cargo.toml` to add a dependency to our `fhe_gpu` crate and a GPU feature:

 ```
 [dependencies]